drshibalbhartiya/second-opinion-eye-care/README.md

 Normal reports.
 Persistent symptoms.
 Something still feels wrong.

-This repository explores a simple but often ignored truth:
+This repository explores real-world vision problems, glaucoma risk, early warning signs, and when to seek a second opinion in eye care.

 **Good vision does not always mean safe vision.**